enricoforzanini/phonetics-api/README.md

 # phonetics-api
-A REST API to get IPA phonetic transaltion of french words.
+A REST API for phonetic translation from french to IPA (International Phonetic Alphabet) made with FastAPI and deployed to AWS.